Grzafnan/Grzafnan/README.md

 ### 🐼 About Me :

 It's Me, Shakil Ahmmed Here.
-I'm a Web Developer and currently working with JavaScript, ES6, React.Js, Node.Js, Express.Js, MongoDB, HTML, CSS, Bootstrap, Tailwind, and some other web development Technologies.
+I'm a Web Developer and currently working with JavaScript, ES6, React Js, Redux, Next Js, Node.Js, Express.Js, MongoDB, HTML, CSS, Bootstrap, Tailwind, OAuth and some other web development Technologies.
 I just love to develop websites and most of the time I design websites and It's gives me joy and in my leisure time I love to learn new things regularly.

 Currently, I'm Developing my skill on Full-stack web development (MERN) because I'll love to build my future career in web development field.
 As I'm a quick learner, I believe it won't take longer to be a Full-stack developer.